lexxnsk/rsschool-devops-course-task6/README.md

 ## Bot testing
 <img src="screenshots/bot_qr_code.jpg" width="300" />
 You're welcome to play a bit with this bot.
 If it doesn't reply, it means, I've switched off the K3S node to save some money.
-Idf you really want - ping me and I will switch it on.
+If you really want - ping me and I will switch it on.

 ## Manual deployment using local Docker